Saving your Life after Loving a Borderline.

 until you start to accept that this is typical

-bit further down in this piece, I expose the myths
+you move along through this literature, I expose the myths

 surrounding Borderlines.
 That sub-section (THE GOOD, THE BAD